IMGVIEW.EXE

 *scrollbars use simplebar, a pretty awesome library that replaces the system scrollbar with a stylable div.
 I've added extra CSS and script to make it look how it is.

-Most artwork by me, except any pixel icons, and the aquarium photo (CC0) is by David Clode used in the splash screen.
+Most artwork by Crystal, 3D rotating GIFs by Crystal except the balls in the main menu.
+All pixel art icons by others (I really suck at pixel art) and the splash screen aquarium photo (CC0) is by David Clode.
 For artwork I use Blender, GIMP and/or pure HTML/CSS.

 Video cassette covers and X-files imagery belongs to their respective copyright holders.